venugoapalreddy/biztalk-docs/biztalk/core/flat-file-schemas.md

  To see the additional node properties associated with the characteristics of flat files, you need to specify the **Flat File Extension** by using the **Schema Editor Extensions** property of the **Schema** node.
 They do not appear by default.

- For detailed information about the node properties that are specific to flat file schemas, see the **Supplemental Node Properties for Flat File Schemas** [!INCLUDE[ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].
+ For detailed information about the node properties that are specific to flat file schemas, see the <strong>Supplemental Node Properties for Flat File Schemas</strong> [!INCLUDE [ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].

 ## See Also
  [Different Types of BizTalk Schemas](../core/different-types-of-biztalk-schemas.md)